Be able to save styles in cascading stylesheet format

 Conclusion

-Saving styles in a CSS file is a fundamental aspect of website authoring.
-It promotes organization, consistency, and maintainability of web designs.
+Saving styles in a CSS file is a fundamental practice in website authoring.
+It promotes organization, efficiency, and maintainability of your web projects.